Dr Sara Shinton

 Dr Sara Shinton.
 Head of Researcher Development / IAD Assistant Director.

 I am the Head of the Researcher Development Team.
 We provide support to all the researchers in the University including doctoral students, research staff, research technicians, principal investigators and research leaders.
 We also work with senior management to implement new university strategies which relate to our researchers.

-I have oversight of the programmes we deliver to our researchers and work closely with colleagues in the Research Support Office, Careers Service, Human Resources, Library, Counselling Services, Health and Safety and other services to connect our support for researchers.
+I have oversight of the programmes we deliver to our researchers and work closely with colleagues in the Edinburgh Research Office, Careers Service, Human Resources, Library, Counselling Services, Health and Safety and other services to connect our support for researchers.
 Like everyone in IAD, I collaborate closely with colleagues in Schools and Colleges to develop the research culture and environment in the University.
 I also sit on a number of committee and groups relating to research and researchers’ interests.

 For the last 20 years my work has focused on supporting researchers in higher education, principally through training workshops, published guides and partnerships with institutions, funders and professional bodies.
 I previously worked at the University looking at the emergence of doctoral training cohorts and the impact these have on researcher development.

 I am passionate about the transformative effect of education at all ages.
 I sit on the Management Board of Borders College and am the Director of a community science festival, Bang Goes the Borders, which creates public engagement opportunities for researchers and connects children with inspiring role models.
 I am a member of the Institute of Directors.

 Shinton, S. (2016) Resilience Toolkit – Building and Maintaining Wellbeing, Institute of Physics.

 Shinton, S. (2016) Collaborations - A physicist's Guide to Working in Partnership, Institute of Physics.